 Activity 4 – Role-Playing

-Acting out some scenes from kids’ books would a cool idea.
+Acting out some scenes from kids’ books would be a cool idea.
 “Kindness is My Superpower” has just enough examples to demonstrate kindness and respect to your kids.

 Respect for Kids: Practice What You Pritch